PaulioRandall/p17/README.md

   // An empty string represents either no error or unvalidated. export let errorStore = writable({})

+  // Store containing validation state referenced by their input names.
+  // True for valid, false for invalid, and any other value
+  // (or not present) indicates unvalidated. export let validStore = writable({})

   // Store containing the passed form level properties.
   //
   // $form = {